 Everything You Need to Know about PCOS and IVF

-Polycystic ovarian syndrome (PCOS) is a reproductive hormone condition that affects between 6% to 13% of women.
+Polycystic ovarian syndrome (PCOS) is a hormone disorder syndrome that affects between 5% to 10% of women.
 However, the World Health Organization reports that up to 70% of those with PCOS aren’t yet diagnosed.
-If you have PCOS, you might have irregular periods, don’t ovulate regularly, and might have trouble getting pregnant.
-PCOS is the most common reason women experience infertility.

 Fortunately, PCOS is a well-studied cause of infertility and can usually be treated successfully.
 While first-line treatments such as Letrozole or Clomid with intercourse or intrauterine insemination (IUI) often can be enough to achieve pregnancy, this article will focus on treating PCOS with in vitro fertilization (IVF).